 Ome of them of the synagogue consecrated a church in honour of the Saviour our Lord Jesus Christ.
 However, others of their synagogues were consecrated in honour of all the martyrs.
 And so, great rejoicing came to pass in that city : not only for the bodies which were healed : but because so many souls were returned from death to eternal life.
-But thou, O Lord, have mercy upon us.
+But thou, O Lord.

 Videntes autem principes sacerdotum.
+1531-P:61r.